OLED displays can be driven with python using the various implementations in the

 PIL.ImageDraw object is

-Note: at the end of the program the display is cleared.
+When a program ends, the display is automatically cleared.
 This means that a fast program that ends quickly may never display a visible image.

 Any of the standard